alphanodes/ansible-backup/README.md

 ```

 If `backup_files_unsafe_writes` is yes and changed files are found while creating tar files, no error are reported. tar runs with the additional options `--warning=no-file-removed --warning=no-file-changed --warning=no-file-ignored`.
+This option can be overwritten for each set with `unsafe_writes`.

 ```
 backup_sets: []
-  - name: etc
-    src: /etc
-  - name: jenkins
-    src: /var/lib/jenkins
-    unsafe_writes: yes
-    excludes:
-      - builds
-      - workspace
 ```

-Backup sets for file backup. `name` is used as backup file name. `src` is the directory of file, which should be back uped.
+Backup sets for file backup. `name` is used as backup file name. `src` is the directory of file, which should be back uped. `unsafe_writes` overwrites `backup_files_unsafe_writes`. `excludes` is a list, which can be used to exclude files or directories.

 ```